Why SQL is Useful for Marketers

 Luckily, SQL is simple enough that you’ll be able to use it for any kind of data analysis, cohort analysis or campaign breakdown just by knowing a few key statements.
 Most tutorials online are meant for developers – for people who will be using SQL to manage databases and do things like drop tables, manipulate data, and other complex things.
 I’ll cover the basic queries most marketers will need to understand below.

 **A word of caution: be sure to run these queries on a read-only or “slave database”.
-Running queries on a live production database can costly if it leads you to make an irreversible mistake, or have the effect of slowing down your site’s performance.**
+Running queries on a live production database can be costly if it leads you to make an irreversible mistake, or slows down your site’s performance.**

 Here’s what an example SQL query looks like.
 Can you guess what it’s doing?

 This query is based on the database in this W3schools example:

 1 – This first part is telling our database what table (think of a table like an Excel spreadsheet) and what column to pull data from.
 In this case, it’s pulling from the “customerid” column of the “orders” table.
 The second part of this line is pulling data from the “customername” column of the “customers” table.
 Lastly, this statement is instructing SQL to count the occurrences of “customerid” in the “orders” table.